 The University reserves the right to deny registration and campus housing to any student not in compliance.

 Violence Prevention, Victim Advocacy and Support Center

-The Violence Prevention, Victim Advocacy and Support Center (VPAS) is committed to helping to create a campus community of respect and safety by providing violence prevention education, victim/survivor advocacy, and support services.
+The Violence Prevention, Victim Advocacy and Support (VPAS) Center is committed to helping to create a campus community of respect and safety by providing violence prevention education, victim/survivor advocacy, and support services.
 Prevention education topics include sexual misconduct (sexual harassment, sexual assault, intimate partner violence, stalking, sexual exploitation), affirmative consent, risk reduction, bystander intervention, hazing, bullying, and safety.
 Advocacy services are available to support students who have experienced sexual misconduct, hazing, bullying, or any other crime.
-VPAS is also responsible for the coordination of the University Sexual Assault Resource Team (SART).
-VPAS is located in Schwartz Hall.
+The VPAS Center is also responsible for the coordination of the University Support and Resource Team (SART).
+The VPAS Center is located in Schwartz Hall.
 Additional information is available by calling the center at (203) 392-6946 or via the website: www.SouthernCT.edu/vpas/.

 The Wellness Center is located in Schwartz Hall, Room 100, on Fitch Street.
 The Wellness Center strives to provide a warm and welcoming environment that values a healthy and connected community.
 Through education, outreach, and campus collaborations, the Wellness Center makes every effort to provide students with the tools necessary to increase their knowledge and awareness of positive health behaviors.